Mark-MDO47/FPGA_RBG_2_RBGW/README.md

 ## ... and then the rate of NOT transmitting bits

-The reset gap on the WS2812b is 60 microseconds while the reset on the SK6812 is 80 microseconds, so between each transmission I lose 20 microseconds
+The reset gap on the WS2812b is "above 50" microseconds while the reset on the SK6812 is 80 microseconds, so between each refresh I lose up to 30 microseconds

 ## ... and FastLED.delay() continues sending while delaying